michelescarlato/e-voting_Blockchain/README.md

 # E-Voting using BigchainDB

-This is an early version of a demonstrator of BigchainDB based architecture, which is used as a permissioned blockchain.
+This is an early version of a demonstrator of BigchainDB based architecture.

 The data are collected and inserted into the blockchain using a web application written in AngularJS.